emsi/docker-redis/README.md

 ## Managin cluster

 There are two aspects of managinc the cluster.
-First it's instance management which it's done by docker taking down or bringing up containers.
+First it's instance management which is done by docker taking down or bringing up containers.
 Second it's redis cluster management which is adding or removeing nodes from cluster.

 As for changing number of instances it's as simple as:
 `docker-compose up -d --scale node=X`